Join us in Honolulu (and online) for IICAH2023

 The IAFOR International Conference on Arts & Humanities in Hawaii (IICAH2023) will be held alongside The IAFOR International Conference on Education in Hawaii (IICE2023), and many of the sessions will concentrate on areas at the intersection of education, arts and humanities.
 In keeping with IAFOR’s commitment to interdisciplinary study, delegates at either conference are encouraged to attend sessions in other disciplines.
 Registration for either conference will allow delegates to attend sessions in the other.

-Daniel Hoffman, University of Hawai’i at Manoa, United States
+Dr Daniel Hoffman, University of Hawaii at Manoa, United States

-James W. McNally, University of Michigan, United States & NACDA Program on Aging
+Professor James W. McNally, University of Michigan, USA & NACDA Program on Aging

 Tialei Scanlan, Brigham Young University – Hawaii, United States